 The Insurance Research Council estimates uninsured motorist rates based on how frequently insurance companies process car-crash claims involving an uninsured motorist.
-According to 2012 claims data, 16.2% of Colorado motorists are uninsured, compared to the national average of 12.6%.
+According to 2019 claims data, 16.3% of Colorado motorists are uninsured, compared to the national average of 12.6%.
+To see more information from the Insurance Research Council, please click here.

 Also visit: Colorado Auto Insurance Requirements | Uninsured Motorists Basics